Appearance

 PCI DSS integration Beta

-Treezor complies with the Payment Card Industry Data Security Standard (PCI DSS) to secure the sensitive data (e.g., PAN, PIN, CVV) of payment cards.
+Treezor complies with the Payment Card Industry Data Security Standard (PCI DSS) to secure sensitive data (e.g., PAN, PIN, CVV) of payment cards.

 Configuration – Migrating to PCI DSS services

-Mutual TLS | The Mutual Transport Layer Security (mTLS) protocol guarantees mutual authentication and encrypted communication, preventing interception or identity theft between systems.
-Applies to all endpoints. |
+The implementation of PCI DSS at Treezor relies on the Mutual Transport Layer Security (mTLS) protocol, which guarantees mutual authentication and encrypted communication, and prevents interception or identity theft between systems.
+This protocol applies to all endpoints.

 In addition, all your requests transit through the following URL: